U.S. SSN-888 Tigershark class Attack Submarine:

 Mega Damage: As per cruise missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of 2, 4, 8, or 24 and can be fired at multiple target at the same time.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), eight (8), or twenty-four (24) missiles and can be fired at multiple target at the same time.

 Payload: 24 cruise missiles total.
 Submarine carries no reloads

 Effects: The decoy has an 80% chance of fooling ordinary non military sonars and non smart guided torpedoes, the decoy has a 50% chance of fooling military level sonars (like those of the Coalition), and the decoy has a 25% chance of fooling advanced military sonars (Like those of the New Navy and Triax) and smart torpedoes.

 Decoys have a duration of 30 minutes (120 melee rounds)

 Maximum Effective Range: Not Applicable

 Rate of Fire: Ship can launch one drone per melee.

 Effect: 50% of decoying normal torpedoes and 20% of decoying smart torpedoes.